DaveyEke/react-native-nitro-cos-sim/README.md

 **Benchmark Code:** (same as above)

-**Results**: Native with vDSP was slower than the scalar implementation.
+**Results**: Native with vDSP was slower than the pure Javascript implementation in the AI SDK.

 ### 3. Accelerate Framework with ArrayBuffer (Zero-Copy)